 The beginning is uncertain for both parties, since the designer is only learning about a client’s business.
-Without detailed input from the client, the designer can’t do their job, so it’s essential that both parties put in a lot of effort in clear and thorough communication.
+Without detailed input from the client (a.k.a. the brief), the designer can’t do their job, so it’s essential that both parties put in a lot of effort in clear and thorough communication.

 If the client has never worked with a creative professional before, they may feel lost and unsure about what their role is.
 They may default to the “boss” role, treating the designer as an employee, instead of a consultant that has their own methods and processes.
 For this reason, the designer needs to create a structure for the project, and explain what will happen at each stage, so that the client feels more comfortable, and doesn’t sabotage the collaboration out of fear.

-This initial period is often challenging for the client, as they didn’t expect they’d have to answer so many questions, work so hard on delivering content, and provide feedback so often.
+This initial period may be challenging for the client if they didn’t expect they’d have to answer so many questions, work so hard on delivering content, and provide feedback so often.
 Even if the designer warned them of all that—which I try my best to do—they still don’t get it until they experience it for themselves.
 That’s just a normal human glitch called the optimism bias.

 2. The design concept phase

 As the designer finally gathers all the information they need from the client, they can start working.
-In my case, I start sketching ideas on paper, and go through dozens or even hundreds of different concepts before I find the right one.
+In my case, I start sketching ideas on paper, and produce dozens or even hundreds of different concepts before I find the right one.

 As much as I’m tempted to disappear into a hole as I’m designing early concepts, being communicative in this period is important, because the client may become worried if the designer isn’t responsive.
 They may fear that the designer ran away with their advance money.
 Anything designers can do to pacify the client in this early phase, before they see any creative output, will help immensely in growing mutual trust.

-For this reason, I started submitting a deliverable in the very beginning of the project called the brand moodboard.
-Years ago, I used to work without a moodboard, but I’ve realized that creating it was helpful in my process in several ways:
+For this reason, I started submitting a deliverable in the very beginning of the project called the brand mood board.
+Years ago, I used to work without a moodboard, but I’ve realized that creating it was helpful in my process for several reasons:

 - I’m able to pinpoint the client’s preferences and expectations before I draw a single sketch.